Innovation Award Nominating Committee 2019

 Mauricio Pena is the director of the Biblioteca Luis Ángel Arango's recital hall in Bogotá, Colombia.
 Before dedicating himself fully to directing the hall, he blogged at Bogomusic, a blog dedicated to the classical music scene in Bogota which was positively reviewed by Revista Semana, Colombia's main weekly magazine.
-He now writes in the blog sporadically.
+He now writes for the blog sporadically.

 Monika Pasiecznik (Poland)